rseah145/smw-term2/lesson_6/Practical.md

 Use GPMC and edit the securedICMPPolicy under GPOs
 In GPME, right-click "ServerOneICMP" under IP Security Policies (PC Config -> Windows Settings -> Security Settings -> IP security Policies) and choose "Assign"
 ![image](../images/Pasted%20image%2020230815121528.png)

+Close GPME, and link the securedICMPPoliccy GPO to the OU that hosts memsrv1